How Does Work-Life Balance Affect Employee Happiness?

 Try providing training on how to discuss and deal with personal life issues that may arise, appropriately.

-Are you leading by example?
+Lastly, are you leading by example?
 Walk the talk.

-Confidentiality and open door policy
+Confidentiality and an open-door policy

 A transparent workplace with an open door and confidentiality policy helps make employees feel comfortable about sharing issues that make them press red or green.